xleonard1/Ecommerce-Marketplace/README.md

 # User Story

-- AS AN employer looking for candidates with experience building single-page applications
+- As a consumer looking for an easy to use site to purchase goods, or a seller looking for a easy to use marketplace to sell goods
-- I WANT to view a potential employee's deployed React portfolio of work samples
+- I WANT to be able to purchase items and sell items on the marketplace
-- SO THAT I can assess whether they're a good candidate for an open position
+- SO THAT I can access the best goods as a consumer, and a large pool of consumers as a seller.

 # Acceptance Criteria